trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

  - Choose DNS provider[<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/DNS-Providers#stubby"><b>click here</b></a>]

 > **Warning**
-Stubby and DNScrypt **cannot** be used together when both are set to run as a forwarder, else redundant caching will occur.
+Stubby and DNScrypt **should not** be used together when both are set to run as a forwarder, else redundant caching will occur.

 * Restart unbound & stubby and check status:
 ```